 CDL Investments NZ Ltd lifted after-tax profit by 19% in the year ended 31 December, from $27 million to $32.2 million – the 8th consecutive year of profit growth for the company.
 And, like its majority shareholder, Millennium & Copthorne Hotels NZ Ltd, it’s also lifted its dividend.

 Profit before tax increased to $44.7 million ($37.5 million).
 Property sales & other income rose 5.6% to $78.7 million ($74.5 million).

 Shareholders’ funds as at 31 December increased to $186.1 million ($161.8 million) and the company’s total assets stood at $191.7 million ($168.3 million).
 The net tangible asset/share (at book value) was 67.1c (58.4c).
 Earnings/share were 11.6c (9.77c).

 Reflecting the record result, CDL has increased its fully imputed ordinary dividend to 3.5c/share (3.0c/share).
 The dividend reinvestment plan will apply.

-In December, the independent market value of CDL’s landholdings was $297 million, up $32 million in a year, but the company’s accounting policies require it to carry the value of its land portfolio at the lower of cost or net realisable value.
-On its last 2 year-end balance dates, the land portfolio at cost was valued at $126.6 million in 2015 and $117.8 million in 2016.
-In this half-year report, it was valued at $106.5 million.
+At 31 December, the independent market value of CDL’s landholdings was $276.3 million ($297.0 million).
+The company’s accounting policies require it to carry the value of its land portfolio at the lower of cost or net realisable value and, at year end, the land portfolio at cost was $124.7 million ($117.8 million).

 Attribution: Company release.